-Let’s begin with what has now become an essential platform for podcasters.
+Let’s begin with what has now become an essential platform if you want to build a podcast brand.
 Instagram has more than 500 million people active on its network each day across the world as a whole.
 This level of volume and reach makes it highly attractive as a marketing lever for promoting content.💪

 The vast majority of podcasters have an Instagram account dedicated to their podcast.
 This enables them to give their audience a taste of each new episode through the use of snacking content, or to extend their listeners’ listening experience through additional content relating to their podcast.

-Instagram offers several very useful features you can use to both further promote your content and interact with your community: stories (which everyone is now familiar with), reels (short videos), Lives, the ‘poll’ feature, which enables you to ask your community questions, and the ‘questions’ feature, which allows your followers to ask you all kinds of questions, which you can then answer. 😁
+This online site offers several very useful features you can use to both further promote your brand and interact with your community: stories (which everyone is now familiar with), reels (short videos), Lives, the ‘poll’ feature which enables you to ask your community questions, and the ‘questions’ feature, which allows your followers to ask you all kinds of questions, which you can read and then answer. 😁

-> If you want to find out more about how to market and promote your podcast on Instagram, I recommend reading the article by Clémentine Roux on the Ausha blog.
+> If you want to learn more about how to market and promote your podcast on Instagram, I recommend you read the article by Clémentine Roux on the Ausha blog.

 Twitter is THE platform for up-to-the-minute breaking news and info. 🔥 It all happens fast here.
-This is what’s known as ‘real-time marketing’.
-You have to be reactive, picking up quickly on news and current events relating to the topic of your podcast, or why not even to the world of podcasting in general in fact?
+This kind of promotion is known as ‘real-time marketing’.
+You have to be reactive, picking up quickly on news and current events relating to the topic of your podcast or the world of podcasting in general.

-Twitter assembles a sizeable community of podcasters together in one place.
-Being a part of this community can be useful, given that every podcaster is first and foremost a listener. 🎧 By using Twitter, you’ll have a foot in the door of the podcastosphere and be able to contact lots of people living the same podcast adventure as you.
+The site assembles a sizeable community of podcasters together in one place.
+Being a part of this community is great, given that every podcaster is first and foremost a listener. 🎧 By using Twitter, you’ll have a foot in the door of the podcastosphere and be able to contact lots of people living the same podcast adventure as you.

-Finally, Twitter is more a place for discussing podcast practice and meeting (virtually to begin with) others who share the same interests as you.
+Finally, this online site is more a place for discussing podcast practice and meeting (virtually to begin with) others who share the same interests as you.
 It’s important to note too that there are many journalists and web users engaged in politics or with a strong interest in economics and business on Twitter.
-It’s also popular with techies and gamers. 💻 If you like pop culture and memes, this is the platform for you!
+It’s also popular with techies and gamers. 💻 If you like pop culture and memes, this is the digital platform for you!

 Though this social network has been declining in recent years, it nevertheless still has a lot to offer podcasters looking for tips and advice but who don’t know who to turn to for answers to their questions.
-This is because with the rise of podcasts, Facebook has seen a growth in private mutual help and support groups 🥰, within which more experienced podcasters take novice podcasters under their wings and help them boost their numbers of listens.
+This is because with the rise of podcasts, Facebook has seen a growth in private mutual help and support groups 🥰, where more experienced podcasters take novice podcasters under their wings, helping them learn ways of podcasting and strategies to grow their numbers of listens.

-No matter what your friends may say, Facebook is a very useful tool for getting your podcast known and meeting other podcasters.
+No matter what your friends may say, Facebook is a great digital tool for getting your podcast known and meeting other podcasters.

-It’s important to note, however, that the LinkedIn algorithm favors longer posts, ⏰ that web users tend to spend more time on.
-Unlike with social networks such as Instagram and Twitter, you need to take the time to create long-form content offering strong added value on LinkedIn.
+It’s important to note, however, that the LinkedIn algorithm favors longer posts.
+That means you need to create long-form content offering strong added value on LinkedIn.

 LinkedIn also offers many features that help you promote your content, such as polls and PDF Carousel posts.